The Barcelona Gothic’s Quarter Bucket List: 17 Amazing Things to Do

 3. Take the less Gothic selfie of yourself, yet the most amazing one

-This amazing mural, the world born in each kiss, was created in 2014, by a Catalan artist: Joan Fontcuberta.
+This amazing mural, the world is born in each kiss, was built in 2014, by a Catalan artist: Joan Fontcuberta.
 It is a photo mosaic that represents two mouths at a crucial moment in life, a kiss!
 He was inspired on a Facebook wall; a wall of affection, passion, proximity and the willingness to live.
 The kiss is composed of 4,000 small different tiles which are pictures donated by Barcelona local residents and represent a ¨moment of freedom¨.
-In case you are asking yourself what to see in the Gothic Quarter, beyond all the historic sites, I really take this one as my favorite.
+In case you are asking yourself what to see in the Gothic Quarter, beyond all the historic sites, I really take this place as my favorite one.

 4. Indulge yourself into old school Catalan gastronomy at the Gothic Quarter

-When you are hungry you´ll most probably ask google where to eat at Barcelona Gothic Quarter, and being one of the most visited areas in Barcelona, the search results will give you plenty of ¨touristy bars¨ as options, however there are a number of establishments that had survived the waves of tapas commercialization and remain faithful to their principles.
+When you are hungry you´ll most probably ask google where to eat at Barcelona Gothic Quarter, and being one of the most visited areas in Barcelona, the search results will give you plenty of ¨tourist traps¨.
+However, be aware that there are a number of restaurants that had survived the wave of tapas commercialization and remain faithful to their “food” principles.

 You can eat at Barcelona´s oldest restaurant Can Culleretes, opened since 1786!
 It is tucked away on a small street off Barcelona’s famous Ramblas, or have a coffee at Granja Dulcinea, which is literally a trip to Barcelona´s early 1900s.
 And in case you would like to experience Barcelona traditions through ancient drinks and delicious tapas, make sure you book your spot at our tapas, taverns and history culinary experience!.